Johnson-NLP/MDCCST/README.md

 ## MDCCST Dataset

-This repository contains labeled Mandarin translation to the MDCC Cantonese ASR dataset [https://github.com/HLTCHKUST/cantonese-asr]
+This repository contains labeled Mandarin translation to the MDCC Cantonese ASR dataset. [https://github.com/HLTCHKUST/cantonese-asr]

 For the original Cantonese transcription and audios, please find in the above MDCC repository.